 Jennifer Martin is a Senior Program Coordinator for the Illinois Green Economy Network, working to develop, manage, and evaluate programs around building sciences, conservation, and energy.
 Previously, Jennifer developed a wide range of solar initiatives throughout the Midwest as the project coordinator for Kankakee Community College’s National Science Foundation C4 grant, and also taught renewable energy.
 In addition to her solar market development, Jennifer currently serves on the board of directors for the Midwest Renewable Energy Association.
 Jennifer is working towards a Master’s degree in Sustainability Management, and has a Bachelor’s of Fine Arts and an Associate’s degree in Sustainable Energy Technology.

 Tim Gibson is the Director of Buildings and Grounds for John A. Logan College (JALC).
 He is a former building contractor and former full-time faculty member in the JALC Construction Management Program, Department of Applied Technology.
-Tim is Chairman of the JALC Green Committee, a member of the college’s Environmental and Business Services committee, and is the College’s representative to IGEN.
+Tim is Chairman of the JALC Green Committee, a member of the college’s Environmental and Business Services committee, and is the college’s representative to IGEN.
 Tim is also a founding partner of BuildRIGHT Illinois, Inc., a not for profit energy efficiency education and training organization.
-He is the statewide facilitator of IGEN’s Illinois Home Performance Equipment Loan Program and is a program manager for IGEN’s Aggregation for Exterior Lighting, and Baseline and Enhanced Building Energy Dashboards Programs.
+He is a program manager for some of IGEN’s energy-related initiatives/programs, including the Illinois Home Performance Equipment Loan Program.

 Quenton has a long history of working with technology and science, which includes implementing database systems and websites for state entities.
 Quenton earned an MS in Hydrogeology at Illinois State University and a BS in Geology at Northern Illinois University.